Identity and Individuality in Quantum Theory

 If this line of argument is accepted, then the principle of individuality must be sought in something over and above the properties of an object.
 One candidate is the notion of substance, in which properties are taken to inhere in some way.
 Locke famously described substance as a ‘something, we know not what’, since to describe it we would have to talk of its properties, but bare substance, by its very nature, has no properties itself.

 Alternatively, the individuality of an object has been expressed in terms of its ‘haecceity’ or ‘primitive thisness’ (Adams 1979).
 As the name suggests, this is taken to be the primitive basis of individuality, which cannot be analysed further.
 However, it has also been identified with the notion of self-identity, understood as a relational property (Adams ibid.) and expressed more formally as ‘a=a’.
 Each individual is understood to be identical to itself.
 This may seem like a form of the property-based approach we started with, but self-identity is a rather peculiar kind of property.
+As we’ll see, denying that quantum objects are self-identical may be one way of capturing the idea that they are non-individuals.

 This is just a sketch of some of the various positions that have been adopted.
 There has been considerable debate over which of them applies to the everyday objects mentioned above.
 But at least it is generally agreed that such objects should be regarded as individuals to begin with.
 What about the fundamental objects posited by current physical theories, such as electrons, protons, neutrons etc.?
 Can these be regarded as individuals?
 One response is that they cannot, since they behave very differently in aggregates from ‘classical’ individuals.